FGNET-RH: Fine-Grained Named Entity Typing via Refinement in Hyperbolic Space: Experimentation

 \subsection{Main Results}

 The results of the proposed model are shown in Table~\ref{tab:Results}.
-For each data, we boldface the best scores with the existing state-of-the art underlined.
+For each data set, we boldface the best scores with the existing state-of-the art underlined.
 These results show that \FGETHR{} outperforms the existing state-of-the-art models by a significant margin.
-For the BBN data,~\FGETHR{} achieves 3.5\%, 1.2\% and 1.5\% improvement in strict accuracy, mac-F1 and mic-F1 respectively, compared to the FGET-RR.
-For OntoNotes, \FGETHR{} improves the mac-F1 and mic-F1 scores by 1.2\% and 1.6\%.
+For the BBN data,~\FGETHR{} achieves 3.5\%, 1.2\% and 1.5\% improvement in strict accuracy, mac-F1 and mic-F1 respectively, compared to the previous best, i.e., FGET-RR.
+For OntoNotes,~\FGETHR{} improves the mac-F1 and mic-F1 scores by 1.2\% and 1.6\%.

-These results show that \FGETHR{} offers multi-faceted benefits, i.e., using hyperbolic space in combination with the graphs to encode the hierarchy, while at the same time catering to noise in the best possible way.
-Especially, augmented context sharing along the hierarchy leads to considerable improvement in the performance compared to the baseline models.
+These results show that \FGETHR{} offers multi-faceted benefits, i.e., using hyperbolic space in combination with the graphs to encode the fine-grained type hierarchy, while at the same time catering to noise in the best possible way.

+This setting is best suited for~\FGNET{} over distantly supervised data, especially because it allows \FGETHR{} to perform augmented context sharing along the type hierarchy which plays a vital role for label smoothing at different levels of granularity.